avohq/ios-avo-inspector/README.md

 ## License

-AvoStateOfTracking is available under the MIT license.
+AvoInspector is available under the MIT license.
 See the LICENSE file for more info.